 Supply indicators-the number of small businesses open, number of hourly employees working, and number of hours worked-also saw the steepest year-over-year contractions in March and April.
-Figure 6 illustrates these indicators compared to a January pre-COVID-19 baseline, as reported by Homebase.
+Figure 5 illustrates these indicators compared to a January pre-COVID-19 baseline, as reported by Homebase.
+After shelter-in-place orders became widespread in mid-March, the number of employees working fell from about 15 percent below normal conditions to about 55-60 percent below normal conditions.
+As States begin to lift their shelter-in place orders, hourly employees are beginning to go back to work.
+As of October 9, the number of employees working at small businesses using Homebase is approximately 20 to 25 percent below normal conditions.

-&lt;sup>16 Homebase is a company that provides software to help small business owners manage employee timesheets.
-Since the start of the pandemic, Homebase has maintained a database of US small business employment using data
+16 Homebase is a company that provides software to help small business owners manage employee timesheets.
+Since the start of the pandemic, Homebase has maintained a database of US small business employment using data from more than 60,000 businesses that use their software.
+The data covers more than 1 million employees that were active in the United States in January 2020.
+Most Homebase customers are businesses that are individually owned or operator managed in restaurant, food & beverage, retail and services.